Drive with pride

 Frequently Asked Questions for Purchasing or Renewing a Jayhawk License Plate

-How do I obtain a new Jayhawk license tag?
+How do I obtain a new Jayhawk license plate?

-New Jayhawk license plates can be purchased in person at your county treasurer’s office.
-In addition to a $50 annual tax-deductible contribution to the KU Alumni Association and your normal state tag fees and vehicle taxes, a one-time special plate issuance fee of $45.50 to manufacture the plate will be assessed.
+Purchase a new Jayhawk license plate in person at your county treasurer’s office or DMV offices for Johnson County residents.
+In addition to a $50 annual tax-deductible contribution to the KU Alumni Association and your normal state tag fees and vehicle taxes, a one-time special plate issuance fee of $45.50 to manufacture the plate is assessed.

 - You will receive your annual vehicle tag and tax statement from the State of Kansas.